Skip to content

 def _from_parsed_args_mapping(cls, parsed_args: argparse.Namespace, arg_class=None):

-optional class to instantiate.
-If no class is provided, it uses the 'arg_class' attribute from the parsed_args.
+and an optional class to instantiate.
+If no class is provided, it uses the 'arg_class' attribute from the

 It retrieves the signature of the __init__ method of the target class and iterates over its parameters.
 For each